 At Kingston University we want to ensure that all of our students and staff have the best possible chance to succeed in their study or work.
 Our Beyond Barriers Mentoring Scheme is available for both staff and students and is just one of the strategies we are using to help the University make progress against its equality objectives and the One Kingston strategy for equality, diversity and inclusion (PDF).

 We want all our students to complete their degree with the best possible results.
 We know that career prospects for students are greatly improved if they have the life skills needed to succeed in the workplace, know what will be expected of them and know how to meet these expectations.
-Our successful Beyond Barriers Mentoring Scheme for under-represented second-year and postgraduates are designed to give students the confidence and skills to gain that all important graduate job, to address the BME attainment gap and help them to develop techniques to enhance their studies.
-Elisa Tamanini, Mentee of the Year talks about her experience.
+Our successful Beyond Barriers Mentoring Scheme for under-represented second-year, third-year and postgraduate students is designed to give our students the confidence and skills to gain that all important graduate job, to address attainment gaps in Higher Education and to help them to develop techniques to enhance their studies.

-The scheme runs from October to April and only requires a commitment of two hours per month; this can be a combination of meeting in person, email and Skype.
-At the end of the scheme the Vice-Chancellor presents all participants with a certificate at a special award ceremony.
+The scheme runs from November to May and only requires a commitment of two hours per month; this can be a combination of meeting in person, and communicating via email, phone and video calling.
+At the end of the scheme all participants are presented with a certificate at a special celebration event.

-The Student Mentoring Scheme is available for second-year and postgraduate:
+The Student Mentoring Scheme is available for second-year, third-year and postgraduate:

 Download information for: